 How do you find the dragons you need to write an amazing story?
 This interactive presentation explains how to write a compelling story, and helps students figure out how to identify the story elements that will be most effective for them.
 This presentation can be tailored to groups of all ages, from grade 3 all the way up to adult writers.

-Sterling Park Elementary,
+Sterling Park Elementary

-North Star Elementary,
+North Star Elementary

-Choices in Learning Elementary,
+Choices in Learning Elementary

-Lake Mary Preparatory School,
+Lake Mary Preparatory School

-Annunciation Catholic Academy,
+Annunciation Catholic Academy

-Edgewater Public School, Layer Elementary,
+Edgewater Public School

 In this talk, I focus on the use of details in writing.
 Are details important to a story?
 Why?
 How can they improve it?
 More importantly, how can writers find the right details?
 Using specific examples from both from my writing and from other popular works of fiction, I engage the students in an interactive discovery of how each of us can come up with the most effective details for our stories.

 This presentation was designed to help fourth graders who were preparing for FCAT writes, but can be adjusted up or down in grade level.
-I've given it to both large and small groups, but I recommend keeping the audience below about 30 kids.
-After that, kids get frustrated as they miss out on some of the interaction.

 What does it mean to create?
 How does it feel?
 Is there a process that works better than others?
-Using specific examples from both my writings and my games, this brand new interactive presentation dives into how to be creative.
-It helps kids and adults think in new ways, and tap into their own creative selves.It also shows them how to avoid some of the pitfalls that can discourage creativity.
+Using specific examples from both my writings and my games, this presentation dives into how to be creative.
+It helps both kids and adults think in new ways, and tap into their own creative selves.It also shows them how to avoid some of the pitfalls that can discourage creativity.

-Copyright © 2013 - 2017, Patrick Matthews.
+Copyright © 2013 - 2021, Patrick Matthews.
 All Rights Reserved.